venkatasaikumarguntupalli/Student-Performance-Dropout-Prediction-Pipeline/README.md

 This will:

-train multiple models
+- Train multiple models
-evaluate each model
+- Evaluate each model
-create confusion matrix artifacts log metrics and parameters to MLflow
+- Create confusion matrix artifacts
+- Log metrics and parameters to MLflow

 # Launch MLflow UI